 This has followed several years of back and forth through the courts to consider the Supreme Court’s ruling in Martinez and its application to Rob’s case in regards to ineffective assistance of counsel.

 In a rare and sympathetic four-page order, the Judge repeatedly voices his concerns regarding Rob’s innocence but reiterates that under the AEDPA, he does not have the jurisdiction to grant relief.

 The outcome of this order is that Rob’s case will now proceed to the notoriously conservative 5th Circuit of Appeals.

 Rob has been held now for 19 years in confinement of up to 23 hours a day, enduring conditions of intense loneliness and deprivation, fighting for his life.
 Breakfast is served at 2:30am, lunch at 9:30 and dinner at 3:30.
 There are only two meals on weekends in order to save the State of Texas money.
 It is common for those held in such conditions to give up hope altogether, yet this has not been the case for Rob.
 He never passes up the opportunity for a chance to better himself.
 Since his incarceration he has become a certified Yoga instructor, published writing and is pursuing a distance Paralegal degree.
 Rob is an avid reader and enjoys books on psychology, art, history, and literature.
 He takes a very active role in his appeals process.

 Rob also co-founded The DRIVE Movement.
 The DRIVE Movement is a group of inmates and activists organizing and participating in non-violent direct actions; fighting for improved prison conditions from within the prison walls.

 A passionate and self-taught artist, Rob creates exceptional work given the very limited supplies Texas’ death row allows.
-He has had art exhibitions in Hamburg, Germany and Brighton, UK, to great success.
+He has had art exhibitions in New York and Miami, USA; Hamburg, Germany and Brighton, UK, to great success.